ozeebee/euro2012/README.md

 	- Play Bug with batch updates : the call to addBatch() must be done after settings parameters
 	- Test MongoDB ! (get rid of the relational model)

-## Pages
+## Home Pages

-- ? add statistics to home page ? (change homepage to dashboard like concept)
+- Dashboard, to display :
+	- upcoming matches (filter) (see calendar)
+	- rankings (top 5/10) + current player position and points
+	- calendar ?
+	- connected players ? (with chat functionality)
+	- twitter notifs ?

 ## Competition